wildmountainfarms/solarthing-docs/docs/source/quickstart/data/solarthing-server/grafana.rst

   That particular IP address is used inside of docker containers to refer to the "real" host machine.
 If you are not using Docker, ignore this.

-  If you are running SolarThing server inside of docker, you can either expose the port 8080, or you make sure your Grafana container and your SolarThing server container are on the same Docker network.
-Once you do that, you can refer to the GraphQL endpoint via
+  If you are running SolarThing server inside of docker, you can either expose the port 8080, or you make sure your Grafana container and your SolarThing server container are on the same Docker network (this is the default for docker containers defined in the same docker compose file).
-  ``http://solarthing-server:8080/graphql`` where ``solarthing-server`` is the name of your container.
+  Once you do that, you can refer to the GraphQL endpoint via ``http://solarthing-server:8080/graphql`` where ``solarthing-server`` is the name of your container.